code-iai/iai_kinect2/kinect2_calibration/README.md

 Example calibration results can be found in the directory [kinect2_bridge/data/](../kinect2_bridge/data).

-The following images were made before and after the calibration, using the registration viewer.
+The following images were made before and after the calibration, using the kinect2 viewer.
- - For the superimposed images: `rosrun registration_viewer viewer sd image raw`
+ - For the superimposed images: `rosrun kinect2_viewer kinect2_viewer hd image`
+ - For the point cloud images: `rosrun kinect2_viewer kinect2_viewer hd cloud`
- - For the point cloud images: `rosrun registration_viewer viewer`
+ - For the superimposed and point cloud images: `rosrun kinect2_viewer kinect2_viewer hd both`

 raw here stands for raw data transmission aka uncompressed.